WHAT WILL I DO?

 When you wish to have days off, you can let us know.
 This may be to experience other islands elsewhere in the Philippines, to go for a visa-and-shopping run to Dumaguete, to explore the area on a motorbike or just to have a day to yourself and laze in a hammock with a book.
 While the work we do is important and we cherish your contribution, we understand that if you stay for many months you may like a some time off.
 This is fine, but kindly let us know well in advance for planning purposes.

 Sunday is always a day off.
-No volunteers are allowed to do any diving, and we we wish to give our staff a day off as well.
-Obviously food needs to be cooked, but other than that nothing happens on Sundays, unless you organize it yourself.
-(When’s the last time you went swimming in a mountain lake, visited a faith-healer or sung karaoke anyway?)
+No does any scuba diving, and we we wish to give our staff a day off as well.
+This means the kitchen is open to everyone, and you’re welcome to do your own cooking, or go out and eat.
+Many use Sundays to go exploring around the country side (When’s the last time you went swimming in a mountain lake, visited a faith-healer or sung karaoke anyway?)